bitmand/utterson/README.md

 # Mister Hyde

-Mister Hyde is your friendly web editor build for [Jekyll][jekyll] sites.
+Mister Hyde is your friendly frontend/web editor build in Ruby for [Jekyll][jekyll] sites.

 It is in a **very early state** at this point, please read about the features and the roadmap further down in this document.

 ## Get started